AnalogJ/gitmask/README.md

 git push gitmask feat_branch:master

 # Gitmask will strip identifying information from your commits.
-# You should see a link to the pull request that we open.
+# You will be provided with a direct link to the pull request.

 ```